devicetree-org/lopper/docs/sdt-from-linux-architecture.md

   the upstream Zephyr SoC dtsi and adds minimum root metadata.
   Sidesteps Zephyr board files that depend on west-managed modules we don't vendor.
-- `expected-devices.yaml` / `expected-devices-merged.yaml` /
+- `expected-non-linux.yaml` / `expected-sdt.dts` — golden outputs
-  `expected-sdt.dts` — golden outputs the integration tests diff against.
+  the integration tests diff against.

-### Extraction: `compose_devices`
+### Extraction: `compose_non_linux`

-`lopper/assists/compose_devices.py` is the Lopper assist that walks the Linux DT, optionally walks the Zephyr DT, merges them, applies the per-board augment overlay, and emits the canonical `openamp,domain-v1,devices` YAML inventory.
+`lopper/assists/compose_non_linux.py` is the Lopper assist that walks the Zephyr DT, captures every node not already present in the Linux DT at the same address, merges the per-board augment overlay, and emits the `openamp,domain-v1,non-linux` YAML.

-The walking, categorisation, and YAML emit logic is shared with the existing `sdt_devices` assist via `lopper/assists/_devices_core.py` (see below). `compose_devices` adds the multi-source orchestration:

-- Linux side: the standard Lopper assist input (a pre-flattened .dts).
-- Zephyr side (optional, via `--zephyr-dt`): loaded as a secondary `LopperSDT`, walked through the same `DevicesCore`.
-- Merge: address-keyed dedup.
-Linux entries win on collision; Zephyr entries with addresses not in the Linux side are appended with `source: zephyr`.
-Cluster entries are always appended (different cluster types never alias).
-Linux's SoC identity and `/aliases` are authoritative.
+The assist takes the Zephyr DT as its main Lopper input and the Linux DT as a secondary `LopperSDT` via `--linux-dt` (for address dedup).
+For each kept node it captures the complete property set:

+- Plain int / int-array properties → HexInt-wrapped for hex output.
+- Strings → passed through as-is.
+- Boolean-present properties → emitted as YAML `true`.
+- Phandle-bearing properties (looked up via Lopper's `phandle_possible_properties()` registry) → encoded as canonical `"&label"` string refs (matching what `LopperTree.label_to_phandle` accepts on the consumer side).
+Single-phandle/no-cells properties collapse to a bare `"&label"` scalar; phandle-plus-cells become a flat list mixing the `"&label"` string with HexInt cells.
+- Memory nodes → reg cell-arrays normalised to the `{start, size}` convention used in `domains.yaml` and the SDT spec, so all memory entries (Zephyr-mined and augment-derived) speak one form.

-- Augment overlay: loads `augment.yaml`, finds the `openamp,domain-v1,board-augment` block, merges its cpus / memory /
-  sram / access lists into the inventory with `source: augment` tags.
-  HexInt-normalises user-written numbers so the output formats them consistently.
+Augment overlay: loads `augment.yaml`, finds the `openamp,domain-v1,board-augment` block, merges its cpus / memory / sram / access lists into the corresponding non-linux buckets with `source: augment` tags.
+HexInt-normalises user-written numbers so the output formats them consistently with the Zephyr-derived content.

 ### Shared extraction core: `_devices_core.DevicesCore`

-The module `lopper/assists/_devices_core.py` is input-agnostic library code that both `sdt_devices` (operates on a pre-existing SDT) and `compose_devices` (operates on a Linux DT, optionally merged with Zephyr) call into.
-It provides:
+The module `lopper/assists/_devices_core.py` is input-agnostic library code that the existing `sdt_devices` assist (which operates on a pre-existing SDT to produce the thin partitioning inventory) calls into.
+It provides device categorisation, walking, and per-OS discovery primitives that `sdt_devices` uses to produce the `openamp,domain-v1,devices` inventory consumed by the domain allocator and downstream slicer.

-- `DeviceCategory` enum (BUS / CPU / MEMORY / FIRMWARE / TOPLEVEL).
-- Infrastructure-device filter taxonomy (interrupt controllers, SMMU, power-management nodes, etc. — devices that can't be split between domains).
-- Tree walking and per-category discovery (`discover_bus_devices`, `discover_cpus`, `discover_memory`, `discover_firmware`,
-  `discover_toplevel`).
-- Per-device augmentation hook (`_augment_device_entry`) that emits the `bootph` tags and decodes the `power-domains` reference via the per-SoC `pm_devices` table.
-- Root-level extraction: SoC identity from root `compatible` and `model`, aliases pass-through from `/aliases`.
-- Tree builder (`build_domain_tree`) that takes a pre-built inventory dict and emits the `openamp,domain-v1,devices` tree.
-  Split from `generate_domain` so callers that merge multiple sources (compose_devices) can discover separately, combine, build once.
+`compose_non_linux` is intentionally separate: it captures *rich-property* node content for the SDT base, where `_devices_core` produces *thin* inventory entries for partitioning.
+The two outputs serve different stages of the larger flow.

 ### Assembly: `assemble_sdt`

-`lopper/assists/assemble_sdt.py` is the Lopper assist that turns the devices YAML into the `system-top.dts`.
-Input is purely the YAML; the main Lopper sdt argument is unused.
-Output emission is by string templating rather than tree manipulation — direct templating gives exact control over formatting (for byte-stable golden comparison) and avoids LopperTree resolve/sync mechanics for what is structurally a write-only transformation.

-The assembler emits, in order: root metadata (identity from inventory), one `cpus,cluster`-wrapped node per `cpus` entry, memory nodes from the memory list, a `reserved-memory` block containing any `no-map` / `reusable` entries from sram and memory, an `amba: axi` simple-bus with per-device stub nodes for the addressable `access` entries, addressless `access` entries at root (dcc, firmware, …), aliases pass-through, and a `/domains` placeholder.

-Per-device stubs carry the inventory-derived facts (reg, status, source tag, pm_node, bootph).
-Full per-device detail (clocks, interrupts, vendor properties) is not reproduced — those would require re-loading the source DTs during assembly, which is a future enhancement.
-The current output is a structural SDT consumable by domain-processing tools, not a Linux-bootable DT.
+`lopper/assists/assemble_sdt.py` is the Lopper assist that produces the `system-top.dts`.
+Inputs: `--linux-dt <flat>` (loaded as the SDT base, so its nodes/properties/phandles/labels round-trip verbatim) and `--non-linux <yaml>` (the compose_non_linux output, overlaid on top).
+Output emission is via `LopperTreePrinter` over the merged in-memory tree.

+The assembler proceeds in stages:

+1. Load the Linux DT as a mutable `LopperSDT` base tree.
+2. Mark `/cpus` with the SDT spec's `cpus,cluster` compatible and add a `cpus_<arch>` label.
+The node name stays unchanged so that any Linux DT references into `/cpus/cpu@N` still resolve.
+3. Attach each non-linux cluster entry as a sibling root-level `cpus,cluster` node (e.g. `cpus_r5: cpus-r5@0`) with its cpu children.
+4. Attach each non-linux memory entry: `no-map` carve-outs land under `/reserved-memory/<name>`; the rest become `/memory@<addr>` nodes at root. `{start, size}` is unpacked into a `reg` cell-array at the parent's address/size cell counts.
+5. Attach each non-linux peripheral under a `/non_linux_soc` simple-bus wrapper — the co-processor's reg values are bus-relative and would either clash with Linux-side absolute addresses or break unit-address uniqueness if hoisted to root.
+6. Walk the merged tree and resolve `"&label"` phandle refs via `LopperTree.label_to_phandle()` against the merged label space.
+7. Emit via `LopperTreePrinter`.
+As a final pass, the Lopper- synthesised `&invalid_phandle` sentinel (which Lopper emits for literal-zero phandle slots, a valid DT idiom meaning "no phandle here") is substituted with `0x0` so dtc accepts the output.

+Every added node carries a `lopper-source` tag (`zephyr` / `augment` / `non-linux`) so the downstream slicer can split the merged tree back into per-OS DTs based on provenance.

 ### Pipeline runner: `scripts/build-board-sdt.py`